patil8381/monthly_wages_sping_application/README.md

 To test the jar,

+git pull this repo and
+run the sql source file to create db and

-git pull this repo and run the jar file via below in cmd
+run the jar file via below in cmd

 java -jar wages-0.0.1-SNAPSHOT.jar